False River Academy

 False River Academy (commonly False River, or FRA) is a nonsectarian private school located in New Roads, Louisiana, in Pointe Coupee Parish.
 It serves grades Pre-K through 12.
 The school is independent, and has its own school board.
 Its enrollment is drawn from Pointe Coupee and surrounding parishes.
 It is one of two private schools and one of three high schools in the parish.

 It was founded as a segregation academy in 1969.
 Its first non-white students enrolled in the late 1990s.
 In 2005, somewhat more students of ethnic minorities enrolled after Hurricane Katrina displaced them from the New Orleans area.
-As of 2014, the school was 96% white in a city and parish that were 60% and 35% Black in the most recent census.
+As of 2014, the school was 96% white.
+In 2022, the school was 75% white in a city and parish that were 60% and 35% Black, respectively, in the most recent census.

 During the 2013-2014 school year, the school had 483 students and 29.4 classroom teachers (on an FTE basis), for a student-teacher ratio of 15.6:1.

 History

-False River Academy was founded in the summer of 1969 as a segregation academy by white people upset by desegregation.
+False River Academy was founded in the summer of 1969 as a segregation academy by white residents of Pointe Coupee and surrounding parishes, who were upset by desegregation.
 Although segregation academies were forced to eliminate explicitly racial admissions policies in the 1970s, all of False River's students were white until the late 1990s.
 In 2018, the student body was more than 84% white.
 As part of an effort to increase diversity, the school offers several minority scholarships.

 When the school was founded, it operated in temporary buildings on the edge of a sugar cane field in New Roads a short distance from False River.
 The school took its name from this nearby ox-bow lake.
 At the time, it was one of nine high schools located in Pointe Coupee Parish.
 Permanent brick buildings and a gymnasium were added in the 1970s as the school grew.

 The school is accredited by the Louisiana Board of Elementary and Secondary Education (BESE), and holds membership in Louisiana Citizens for Educational Freedom.
 In 2012, the school became accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).

 Beginning in 2015, the school began offering dual enrollment courses for college credit.
 The dual enrollment courses offered include: College Algebra, Trigonometry, Chemistry, English, Social Studies, and Spanish.
 Credit for the courses can be earned with Louisiana State University, Southeastern Louisiana University, Franciscan Missionaries of Our Lady University or Northwestern State University.